Write us

 DAY 2: HUCHUY Q’OSCO – OLLANTAYTAMBO – AGUAS CALIENTES

-• 2* Accommodation: Intipunku Tambo or Wiracocha Inn Hotel
+• Accommodation: 2★ hotel in Aguas Calientes (Intipunku Tambo or Wiracocha Inn Hotel)

 • Difficulty: Easy